 The Charge 2 is designed for anyone who actively wants to lose weight or improve their fitness.
 If you have ever used a pedometer you’re in for a surprise – a fitness tracker is one hundred times better and more useful.
 To get the maximum usage out of your fitness tracker you’ll want to work out your personal goals and incorporate a change in your habits (diet and/or fitness) to supplement your tracking.

 Fitbit Charge 2 Design

 I love the look of the new Charge as it looks more like a watch replacement.
-The band is easy to clean, interchangeable and come in black, blue, plum or teal.
-I’d love to upgrade to a premium leather accessory band in blush pink, brown and indigo.
+The band is easy to clean, interchangeable, and comes in black, blue, plum, or teal.
+I’d love to upgrade to a premium leather accessory band in blush pink, brown, and indigo.
 There is a special edition series in gunmetal and rose gold coming soon.